gokcehan/lf/doc.md

 Number of characters prompted for the find command.
 When this value is set to 0, find command prompts until there is only a single match left.

-## gitignore (bool) (default false)

-When enabled, files ignored by git are hidden in directories that are inside a git worktree.
-This works by querying `git check-ignore` when loading directory contents.
-If the directory is not inside a git worktree, normal `hiddenfiles` behavior applies.

 ## hidden (bool) (default false)

 Show hidden files.